-Citigroup Inc. (C)’s Raymond McGuire and Goldman Sachs Group Inc. (GS)’s Valentino D. Carlotti left their tuxedos in their closets Monday instead of wearing them to the Studio Museum in Harlem gala at Cipriani Wall Street.
+Citigroup Inc. (C:US)’s Raymond McGuire and Goldman Sachs Group Inc. (GS:US)’s Valentino D. Carlotti left their tuxedos in their closets Monday instead of wearing them to the Studio Museum in Harlem gala at Cipriani Wall Street.

 And Lulu Wang, founder and chief executive of Tupelo Capital Management LLC, was in blue jeans at home, listening to Brian Lehrer on WNYC instead of being honored at New York Public Radio’s gala at 583 Park.

 Arriving in one of the busiest weeks of New York’s social season, Hurricane Sandy forced dozens of nonprofits to cancel their fundraisers.
 Vendors and nonprofits will have to work out the financials of the situation and determine their next steps.

 Thurgood Marshall College Fund brought in 500 of its scholarship recipients to attend a workforce development conference over the weekend, which was to culminate in a 25th anniversary gala Monday night.

 Now 415 students are stranded in New York and the organization’s president, Johnny C. Taylor, is trying to raise more than $250,000 to pay for the additional costs of putting them up, feeding them and getting them back to school.
 More than 300 of the students will not be able to get a flight until Friday or Saturday.

 New York Public Radio will pay the food costs for 470 people, the number who had been slated to attend the group’s gala on Monday, Margaret Hunt, vice president of development, said in a telephone interview.
 The organization won’t have to pay for staff because enough notice was given, Hunt added.